Engineering Physics Undergraduate Program

 Geometric optics.
 Wave properties of light: interference, diffraction, coherence.
 Propagation of light through matter.
 Selected topics in modern optics, e.g., lasers, fibers.
 (Same as PHSX 655.)
 Prerequisite: PHSX 313 and PHSX 316.
 LEC.

 EPHX 661.
 Introduction to Elementary Particle Physics.
-3 Hours.
+3 Hours N.

 Properties and interactions of quarks, leptons, and other elementary particles; symmetry principles and conservation laws; broken symmetry; gauge bosons; the fundamental interactions, grand unified theories of strong, electromagnetic, and weak interactions; the cosmological implications of elementary particle physics.
 (Same as PHSX 661.)
 Prerequisite: PHSX 511 and MATH 320.
 LEC.

 Development of thermodynamics from statistical considerations.
-Elementary techniques of calculating thermodynamic properties of systems.
+Techniques of calculating thermodynamic properties of systems.
 Application to classical problems of thermodynamics.
 Elementary kinetic theory of transport processes.
 Fermi-Dirac and Bose-Einstein systems.
 (Same as PHSX 671.)
 Prerequisite: PHSX 511.
 LEC.

 Properties of common types of crystals and amorphous solids.
 Lattice vibrations and thermal properties of solids.
 Electrons and holes in energy bands of metals, semiconductors, superconductors, and insulators.
 (Same as PHSX 681.)
 Prerequisite: PHSX 313 and PHSX 511.
 LEC.